 How do you take server-based termbases offline and make them available for translators?
-For users of SDL translation software, this is a piece of cake.
+For users of RWS translation software, this is a piece of cake.

 Delivering MultiTerm allows you to add server-based termbases to a Trados Studio project as a local termbase which can be taken off-line or even sent to the translators.